-New York prosecutor withdraws appeal to extend sentence of Halkbank executive: Anadolu
+U.S. prosecutor drops appeal to extend Turkish banker's sentence: Anadolu

 Anadolu, without citing sources, said the prosecutor’s office had been asked by the court to present details of its appeal by Dec.
 6 but that the appeal had later been withdrawn.

+Strained ties between Ankara and Washington began to improve after U.S. pastor Andrew Brunson, who was on trial over terror-related charges in Turkey, was released last month.

+The NATO allies remain divided on a host of other issues, including U.S. policy in Syria and Turkey’s request for the United States to extradite Fethullah Gulen, a cleric Ankara blames for organizing the 2016 abortive putsch.
+Gulen denies involvement.

-Reporting by Tuvan Gumrukcu; Editing by Paul Tait
+Reporting by Tuvan Gumrukcu; Editing by Simon Cameron-Moore